thheller/calva-cljs-testbed/README.md

 ...
 ```

-That file/module is defined where at the relative path mentioned, so it's not clear what to do next.
+That file/module is defined at the relative path mentioned, so it's not clear what to do next.

 ## Using :esm build target